hebench/reference-seal-backend/quickstart_guide.md

 3. Clone the repo to your local machine<b>*</b>.

-   Assume the repo will be cloned cloned to the location contained in environment variable `$SEAL_BACKEND`.
+   Assume the repo will be cloned to the location contained in environment variable `$SEAL_BACKEND`.

    Note that repo URL may change.
 Obtain the correct URL from the GitHub repo itself.